opengamedata/opengamedata-doc/src/07_meta-documentation/python_conventions/python_conventions.rst

 Python and its standard package ecosystem form a large, complex platform for software development.
 In this chapter, we will cover the standardized coding conventions and several general Python programming tips for developing OpenGameData projects.

-.. mdinclude:: ./coding_conventions.md
+.. include:: ./coding_conventions.md
+   :parser: myst_parser.sphinx_

-.. mdinclude:: ./python_tips.md
+.. include:: ./python_tips.md
+   :parser: myst_parser.sphinx_